Constant Volume Chamber (TL)

 -

-Energy can enter and leave the chamber in two ways: fluid flow through ports A, B, C and D and heat flow through port H. No work is done on the liquid inside the chamber.
-Therefore, the rate of energy accumulation in the internal volume of liquid must be equal to the sum of energy flows through ports A, B, C, D and H:
+Energy can enter and leave the chamber in two ways: by liquid flow through ports A, B, C and D and by heat flow through port H. No work is done on the liquid inside the chamber.
+Therefore, the rate of energy accumulation in the internal volume of the liquid should be equal to the sum of the energy flows through ports A, B, C, D and H:

 -